The Hierve El Agua Tour is not to be missed during your visit to Oaxaca.

 There is no doubt that you would have seen Hierve El Agua on social media boasting an epic natural infinity pool and petrified waterfall on the edge of a mountaintop with incredible views of the Oaxaca Valley!

-I have put together this complete guide of the Hierve El Agua Tour including where to book and what to expect!
+I have put together this complete guide of the Hierve El Agua Oaxaca including where to book a tour and what to expect when you arrive.

-Hierve El Agua is located 65km southeast from Oaxaca City Center in the municipality of Roaguia.
+Hierve El Agua is located 65 km southeast of Oaxaca City Center in the municipality of Roaguia.

 WHERE TO BOOK A HIERVE EL AGUA TOUR

 There are countless tour companies in Oaxaca City to book a Hierve El Agua Tour but in my experience, it can be overwhelming trying to decide which one is best.

 I recommend booking online in advance with Get Your Guide which has great reviews and hundreds of bookings.
 This will save you from having to haggle for a good price with the local tour companies in Oaxaca City.

 The Hierve El Agua Oaxaca Tour starts with a hotel pick-up from Oaxaca City at around 10:00 am and not only will you get to visit Hierve El Agua, but the tour also includes a visit to El Tule Tree, Mitla Ruins, Mezcal Factory, and Zapotec Village before returning to your hotel in Oaxaca City at around 6:00 pm.